 You don’t really know how much you love your furniture – until it’s time to start planning your move.
-It’s only then that you realize just how precious your old grandma’s hand me down sofa is.
-This is the time you figure out you can’t live without your coffee table, or your mirror, or your bookshelf.
+It’s only then that you realize just how precious your old grandma’s hand-me-down sofa is.
+This is the time you figure out you can’t live without your coffee table, your mirror, or your bookshelf.
 And that’s when the trouble starts.
 Once you have thought about what furniture you will be taking with you when you are moving to Japan (or to another country), you need to think about actually moving them.
 In this article, find out how to properly pack your furniture for transportation, as well as the most important things you need to know about shipping furniture internationally.

 The costs of shipping furniture internationally

-- how many pieces of furniture you have,
+- How many pieces of furniture you have

-- the distance your furniture will travel,
+- The distance your furniture will travel

-- the size of your house,
+- The size of your house

 Finally, the moving company you are using will also change the price range, although usually, these prices will be pretty close.
-However, added services, such as packing furniture might cost you extra.
+Still, added services, such as packing furniture, might cost you extra.
 However, you can always opt to pack your furniture yourself.
 Packing a shipping container yourself can significantly lower the costs of shipping furniture internationally (even up to 50%), but the safety of your items might be compromised.
 This is why finding a professional moving company is important – they will know the proper way to pack your things, and they will help you balance the costs of it.

 Packing your furniture yourself

+After you create an inventory, it’s time to pick up some packing materials.
+Shipping furniture with international freight forwarding will introduce you to a whole new world of packing materials.
+It’s not only boxes and tape anymore.
+There are things that will secure your item, that will fix them in place – and much more!
+Make sure you do a thorough research into the subject and make an informed decision about what you will take with you.
 There are a number of things that you will need when shipping furniture internationally.
-One of the most important materials are the corrugated cardboard sheets.
+One of the most important materials is the corrugated cardboard sheets.
 These are the sheets of cardboard that are thicker and tougher than the regular stuff.
 They are perfect for protecting your items.
 You can also use cardboard boxes, but make sure they are tough.
-The boxes can bounce around on long distance trips – so you need firm material.
+The boxes can bounce around on long-distance trips – so you need firm material.

 To keep your items secure, there are even more things you can use.
 Start with bubble wrap – it’s the most common packing material after the boxes.
 There is also the plastic shrink wrap, which has less air but can stretch really well.
 Finally, consider getting some furniture blankets for your favorite pieces of furniture.
 Also, don’t forget ropes, tapes, labels, and markers.

 To conclude, there are many things you need to think about when shipping furniture internationally.
-Just like when moving locally, you need to make sure your furniture is well packed and secure.
+Just like when moving locally, you need to make sure your furniture is well-packed and secure.
 However, you need to go the extra mile – because your furniture will go the extra mile.
-You can also research cargo import in Japan to figure out all the different regulations, costs, and materials you can use.
+You can also research cargo import to figure out all the different regulations, costs, and materials you can use.
 Keeping informed on the subject will make the job easier for you.
 Also, consider hiring a professional moving company.
 Reliable movers will have experience in international shipping and will be of great help to you.
 Finally, keep in mind that sending heavy furniture overseas will take some time.
 Starting a month or two early is a great way to keep on top of everything.